youssefhamza80/ConnectedVehicles/README.md

 - [ ] **Vehicle Monitoring Web App**: This application communicates with the API gateway end-pojnts to extract vehicles and customer related information to be displayed to the user.
 - [ ] **Vehicles**:  Vehicles communicates with the API gateway to provide heartbeats - i.e. pings - to the system and thus vehicles statuses are CONNECTED.

 [Netflix Zuul](https://github.com/Netflix/zuul) is used as the API gateway for this solution.
+It is worth to mention the great scalabiliy/avialability options that are provided when integrating Netflix Zuul with Netflix Eureka; if we need to deploy and run another instance of any client service all is needed is to register it to service registry and then [Netflix Ribbon](https://github.com/Netflix/ribbon) load balancer will distribute the load between client services seamlessly.

 ### Vehicle Monitoring Web App:
 This web application is the front-end part of the solution.
 [React JS](https://reactjs.org/) framework is used for UI development.